Shtaiven/CARND_P5_TERM2/rubric_answers.md

 The reference velocity `ref_v` was chosen to be 100 mph so that the car attempts to go quite fast.
 In reality, the weights above result in the car going at about 50 mph.

-Equations corresponding to the bicycle model can be seen in `MPC.cpp` in the following lines within `FG_eval`:
+Equations corresponding to the global kinematic model can be seen in `MPC.cpp` in the following lines within `FG_eval`:

 ```c++
 // Model equations